TheArchitectDev/Architect.Identities/README.md

 # Architect.Identities

+Reliable unique ID generation for distributed applications.

-This package provides tools for ID management.
+This package provides highly tuned tools for ID generation and management.

 ## TLDR

 Auto-increment IDs reveal sensitive information.
 UUIDs (also known as GUIDs) are inefficient as primary keys in a database.
 Having two different IDs is cumbersome and counterintuitive.

-- For a 96-bit UUID replacement that is *efficient as a primary key* and has *virtually no caveats*, use **[CompanyUniqueId](#company-unique-ids)**.
+- For a 93-bit UUID replacement that is *efficient as a primary key* and has *virtually no caveats*, use the **[DistributedId](#distributed-ids)**.
-- For a 64-bit UUID replacement that is *extremely efficient as a primary key* but *requires dependency registration and a synchronization mechanism*, use **[Fluid](#fluid)**.
+- For a 64-bit UUID replacement that is *extremely efficient as a primary key*, use the **[Fluid](#fluid)**.
-- To expose IDs externally in a sensitive environment *where zero metadata can be leaked*, transform them with **[PublicIdentities](#public-identities)**.
+- To expose IDs externally in a sensitive environment *where zero metadata must be leaked*, transform them with **[PublicIdentities](#public-identities)**.
 - To assign a unique ID to each distinct application or instance thereof, use an **[ApplicationInstanceIdSource](#application-instance-id-sources)**.

 ## Introduction

 Many applications assign IDs to their entities.
-Unfortunately, most ID schemes leave something to be desired.
-Auto-increment IDs are highly efficient as primary keys in a database, but reveal sensitive information (row count approximations).
-UUIDs generally reveal nothing, but are large and usually random, leading to extremely poor performance when used as primary keys.
+Unfortunately, most ID generation schemes leave something to be desired.
+Auto-increment IDs are highly efficient as primary keys in a database, but reveal sensitive information (in the form of row count approximations).
+UUIDs generally reveal nothing, but are large and usually random, leading to terrible performance when used as primary keys.

+We can do better.
+This package features two ID schemes, each of which can serve properly as both primary key and external reference.

-The **[CompanyUniqueId](#company-unique-ids)** aims to maintain the advantages of a UUID while adding the incremental property that makes it efficient as a primary key.
+The easy-to-use **[DistributedId](#distributed-ids)** aims to provide all the advantages of a UUID while adding the incremental property that makes it efficient as a primary key.
+Its highlights are its decentralized use and its being extremely hard to guess.

-The **[Fluid](#fluid)**, or **F**lexible, **L**ocally-**U**nique **ID**, aims to replace the auto-increment ID, being extremely efficient as a primary key, while adding the property of not revealing sensitive information.
+The **[Fluid](#fluid)**, or **F**lexible, **L**ocally-**U**nique **ID**, aims to replace the auto-increment ID, being _extremely_ efficient as a primary key, while adding the property of not revealing sensitive information.
+It shines because of its compact form and complete avoidance of collisions.

-Additionally, for sensitive scenarios where zero metadata may be leaked, **[PublicIdentities](#public-identities)** can transform an ID into a public representation that reveals nothing, without ever introducing an unrelated secondary ID.
+In addition, for sensitive scenarios where zero metadata must be leaked, **[PublicIdentities](#public-identities)** can transform any ID into a public representation that reveals nothing, without ever introducing an unrelated secondary ID.

 Finally, there are cases where it is useful to assign unique IDs to applications (or instances thereof, in High Availability scenarios).
 An **[ApplicationInstanceIdSource](#application-instance-id-sources)** accomplishes this.
-It is used by the Fluid ID generator, to guarantee uniqueness.
+The Fluid ID generator uses it to guarantee uniqueness.

 ## Which type of ID should I use?

 Prefer the [Fluid](#fluid), as it is the most compact (i.e. human-friendly) and the most efficient (i.e. machine-friendly).

-When to use the [CompanyUniqueId](#company-unique-ids) instead:
+When to use the [DistributedId](#distributed-ids) instead:

-- If you are unsure whether your servers are running a clock synchronization mechanism.
-- If you need IDs to be practically impossible to guess.
+- If you need your IDs to be extremely hard to guess.
 (Beware of security through obscurity.)
-- If you expect to use more than 1,000 application instances that must generate mutually unique IDs.
-(The hard limit is 2,048.)
+- If you are unsure whether your servers are running a clock synchronization mechanism (such as NTP).
-- If the application lacks access to either a SQL database or Azure.
-More effort would be required to provide the Fluid's synchronization mechanism.
+- If the application lacks access to at least a SQL database _or_ Azure.
+(More effort would be required to provide the Fluid's synchronization mechanism.)
 - If the application lacks Dependency Injection.

-## Company-Unique IDs
+## Distributed IDs

-A CompanyUniqueId is a UUID replacement represented as a `decimal`.
-It can be generated on-the-fly without any prerequisites, and is much more efficient than a random UUID as a primary key in a database.
+A DistributedId is a UUID replacement represented as a `decimal`.
+It can be generated on-the-fly without any prerequisites, and is _significantly_ more efficient than a random UUID as a primary key in a database.

+Distributed applications can create unique DistributedIds with no synchronization mechanism between them.
+This holds true under almost any load.
+Even under extreme conditions, there tends be no more than 1 collision per 50 billion IDs generated.

+DistributedIds are designed to be unique within a logical context, such as a database table or Bounded Context.
+This forms the most common boundary within which uniqueness is required.
+Any number of distributed applications may contribute new IDs to such a context.

-Note that a CompanyUniqueId reveals its creation timestamp, which may be considered sensitive data in certain contexts.
+Note that a DistributedId reveals its creation timestamp, which may be considered sensitive data in certain contexts.

 #### Example